onnoysomoy/bd-mobile-payments-gateway/readme.txt

 == Changelog ==
 1.0
-First stable version, tested with latest version of Wordpress & woocommerce..
+First stable version, tested with latest version of Wordpress & woocommerce.

+1.1
+Small bug fix, and tested with latest version of wordpress and woocommerce.